It’s Monday again.

 What to do when you’re bored at work

-Boredom won’t go away unless you take the following actions:
+Boredom won’t go away unless you take actions.

 1. Tell your boss or supervisor about your working situation